-3 You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
+You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
 You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

-4 List first and circle the name of the trust, estate, or pension trust.
+List first and circle the name of the trust, estate, or pension trust.
 (Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships, earlier.

-Note: The grantor also must provide a Form W-9 to trustee of trust.
+Also see Special rules for partnerships on page 2.
+Note.
+Grantor also must provide a Form W-9 to trustee of trust.

-Note: If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.
+Note.
+If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.

-Secure Your Tax Records From Identity Theft
+Secure Your Tax Records from Identity Theft